-All presentations are held in English
+All presentations are in English – except the ISSS Stream will be in German

 Richard is Akamai’s EMEA Director of Security Technology and Strategy.
 With over 20 years’ experience, Richard is responsible for designing and building secure solutions for some of the world’s most influential organisations.
 Starting out as a hardware engineer, his career has progressed alongside the tech industry as a whole, transitioning from a hardware to a software focus.